Discovering New Targets for Colorectal and Endometrial Cancer Risk Reduction

 Detailed Description

 Colorectal cancer (CRC) and endometrial cancer (EC) have a highly heritable component.
-Approximately 25% of CRC or EC patients have another first or second-degree relative who is also affected by CRC or EC, and there are at least 32 known high penetrance CRC/EC germline predisposition genes.
-The overarching goal of this protocol is to (a) discover novel mechanisms in intestinal carcinogenesis and genes inducing genetic predisposition, (b) identify new genes and proteins that are amenable to targeted therapy and precision prevention drug intervention and biomarker development in Hereditary Cancer Syndromes.
+Approximately 25% of CRC or EC patients have another first or second degree relative who are also affected by CRC or EC, and there are at least 32 known high penetrance CRC/EC germline predisposition genes.
+The overarching goal of this protocol is to (a) facilitate the discoveries of novel mechanisms in intestinal carcinogenesis and genes inducing genetic predisposition, (b) to help identify new genes and proteins that are amenable to targeted therapy and precision prevention drug intervention and biomarker development in Hereditary Cancer Syndromes, (c) to facilitate understanding and learning about ways of how the immune system can be used to recognize and kill tumor cells that carry mutations.
+To accomplish these goals, we plan to pursue the following aims:

-8. To develop organoids from adenocarcinomas, polyps, and normal intestinal mucosa samples in patients with Hereditary Cancer Syndromes and a sporadic cohort as a comparator and control.
+2. To develop organoids from adenocarcinomas, polyps, and normal intestinal mucosa samples in patients with Hereditary Cancer Syndromes and a sporadic cohort as a comparator and control.
 These organoids will be derived from tissue biopsies of different parts of the intestinal tract, other GI organs, and endometrium in order to perform assessment of drug sensitivity and molecular biology experiments to understand the biology and carcinogenesis of the intestine.

-To accomplish these goals, we will obtain normal mucosa, polyp tissue and carcinoma (tumor tissue) arising in the upper gastrointestinal tract (mainly the duodenum, but also other potential locations such as the esophagus, GE junction, stomach, and small bowel), lower gastrointestinal tract (mainly the colorectum), paired normal mucosa samples, endometrial tissue, and blood and/or saliva as a source of genomic DNA, RNA, and protein.
+To accomplish these goals, we will obtain normal mucosa, polyp tissue and carcinoma (tumor tissue) arising in the upper gastrointestinal tract (mainly the duodenum, but also other potential locations such as the esophagus, GE junction, stomach, and small bowel), lower gastrointestinal tract (mainly the colorectum), paired normal mucosa samples, endometrial tissue, and blood and as a source of genomic DNA, RNA, and protein.

 Blood samples will be collected at the time blood is taken for clinical care.
 We will register, collect, process and store frozen blood, frozen normal and diseased tissue and FFPE (formalin fixed paraffin embedded) specimens.